1st Time on LSD: Tripping on Lake Titicaca

 Notes From The ‘Guide’:

-To be entirely honest, no difficult situations reared their heads and there was nothing I needed to do; everytime I asked, Sophie told me how relaxed and good she felt.
+To be entirely honest, no difficult situations reared their heads and there was nothing I needed to do.
+Everytime I asked, Sophie told me how relaxed and good she felt.
 I honestly believe that the potential dangers of psychedelics are overstated.
 If you are sensible with set and setting and don’t have a history of mental illness, my personal view is that you will not only be fine, but stand to have an incredible experience with much to gain – not only during your adventure to new territories of consciousness, but also beyond the experience and in your life after the trip has ended.
-Just don’t resist or fight against what you are experiencing; accept it and go with it – that’s my first advice to anyone intending to take a psychedelic of any kind.
+Finally I would recommend that you don’t resist or fight against what you are experiencing; accept it and go with it – that’s my first advice to anyone intending to take a psychedelic of any kind.

-Due to the smooth nature of the trip, I don’t think there is much useful advice I can pass on as a guide other than the obvious: be positive, supportive and calm, and check in with their feelings from time to time.
+Due to the smooth nature of the trip, I don’t think there is much useful advice I can pass on as a guide other than the obvious: be positive, supportive and calm.

-For first time trippers or trip sitters – there are some fantastic books and online resources, here’s a couple to get you started:
+For first time trippers or trip sitters – there are some fantastic books and online resources, here are a few to get you started:

 - Beginner’s Guide to Enjoying a Trip – Reddit